LamNguyenThiThuy/Post-Your-Work-on-GitHub/README.md

 # Usage

-1. Start project: run the bikeshare.py file.
+a.
+Start project: run the bikeshare.py file.
-2. Input city name (only input Chicago, New York City, or Washington).
+b.
+Input city name (only input Chicago, New York City, or Washington).
-3. Input filter condition (only input month, day, both, none).
+c.
+Input filter condition (only input month, day, both, none).
-4. Input month if selected (only input January, February, March, April, May, June or All).
+d.
+Input month if selected (only input January, February, March, April, May, June or All).
-5. Input day if selected (only input from 0 to 7).
+e.
+Input day if selected (only input from 0 to 7).
-6. Show information on the popular time of travel, station and trip, trip duration, and user info.
+f.
+Show information on the popular time of travel, station and trip, trip duration, and user info.
-7. View individual trips if needed.
+g.
+View individual trips if needed.
-8. Restart the project if needed.
+h.
+Restart the project if needed.

 ---